-Manikas Law LLC represents young clients facing these charges and more throughout northern Virginia.
-If you need to speak with a juvenile defense lawyer, contact our law office in Fairfax or take a moment to fill out contact form on this page.
+Manikas Law represents young clients facing these charges and more in Fairfax County and throughout Northern Virginia.
+If you need to speak with a juvenile defense lawyer, contact our law office in Fairfax at 703-556-0004 or take a moment to fill out contact form on this page.
 You can get in touch with a member of our team and schedule a free, no-obligation consultation to learn more about how we may be able to help.

 Consequences for Juvenile Convictions in Virginia

 Depending on the nature of the crime, being convicted of a misdemeanor or felony can lead to serious and very adult consequences even for minors.
 In some cases, a juvenile can be certified as an adult for legal purposes.
 In those situations, the juvenile would be subject to the same harsh penalties as an adult.
 Possible legal consequences can include:

 - Commitment to the Department of Juvenile Justice until age 21

 - Jail (if tried as an adult)

 Fortunately for young people facing criminal charges, the juvenile justice system is less punitive than the adult system.
 Law enforcement is focused on rehabilitation when it comes to minor offenders, in the hope that young offenders can learn from their mistakes and move forward to a successful and productive adult life.

 At Manikas Law, that is also our goal, and we put our experience and knowledge to work to help minimize the negative consequences so your child can live up to his or her full potential.